finimize/dev-challenge-django/readme.md

 Although the API might be relatively straightforward, please try and write the API code as if you were building something more complex.
 We would like to gain an idea of how you would go about structuring API code.

-Other than that, feel free to take the challenge in any directions you feel best showcase your strengths!

-Once complete, drop us a brief note (either an email, or in the readme somewhere) explaining:
+**Once complete**, drop us a brief note (either an email, or in the readme somewhere) explaining:
 * How you approached the challenge
 * What bits of your solution you like
 * What bits of your solution you’d like to improve upon

-Any images/gifs of the finished product would be helpful too!
+Plese also attach an image/gif of the finished product.

 ### Tooling